FPTQuant: Function-Preserving Transforms for LLM Quantization: Method

 \paragraph{Computing $\tS_n$.} Note that for $n>1$, $\tS_n=\textbf{1}\oslash||\tX_n||_R =\textbf{1}\oslash||\tZ_{n-1}||_R= \textbf{1}\oslash||\tilde{\tZ}_{n-1} \oslash \tS_{n-1}||_R=\tS_{n-1}\oslash||\tilde{\tZ}_{n-1}||_R$.
 The right-hand side means we can compute $\tS_n$ based on $\tilde{\tZ}_{n-1}$, instead of needing to rescale the residual first back to $\tZ_{n-1}$ explicitly.
 We get the recursive relationship:

-\paragraph{\st{Step 3: rescale transformer output.}} Note that $\tilde{\tZ}_N=\tS_n \odot \tZ_N$.
+\paragraph{\st{Step 3: rescale transformer output} (in practice not needed).} Note that $\tilde{\tZ}_N=\tS_n \odot \tZ_N$.
 To ensure we get the same output as the original network, we should divide the very last output by $\tS_n$.
 In practice we do not need to: the transformer is followed by the LM head, which starts with an RMSNorm and hence removes the norm automatically.